 - FAQs about California’s 4-day work week plan

-AB 2932 (Assembly Bill 2932) is a legislative bill that, if passed, would require employees in California to work four days instead of five.
+The Thirty-Two Hour Workweek Act (originally known as AB 2932 or Assembly Bill 2932) was a legislative bill that, if passed, would require employees in California to work four days instead of five.
 Under the bill, full-time workers could take the fifth day off for rest or personal activities and still receive their regular pay (whether salary or hourly).

-As it’s currently written, AB 2932 would only apply to private sector companies with over 500 employees.
+As it was currently written, the Thirty-Two Hour Workweek Act would only apply to private sector companies with over 500 employees.

 According to Assemblywoman Garcia during a CBS news broadcast, COVID-19 forced US employees to reexamine their working environment and work-life balance, leading nearly 47 million Americans to search for new opportunities.

-AB 2932’s goals would be to increase the quality of life, working conditions, and wages for private sector employees, as well as stabilize the economy following the pandemic.
+The goals created through the Thirty-Two Hour Workweek Act are to increase the quality of life, working conditions, and wages for private sector employees, as well as stabilize the economy following the pandemic.

 Under current regulations from Section 510 of the California Labor Code, a full work day is eight hours, and employees are paid overtime at 1.5 times their regular rate for working more than 40 hours a week.

-While a full work day would still equal eight hours, AB 2932 states that the standard work week would be shortened to 32 hours and be considered overtime if employers work more than the allotted hours.
+While a full work day would still equal eight hours, the Thirty-Two Hour Workweek Act states that the standard work week would be shortened to 32 hours and be considered overtime if employers work more than the allotted hours.

 How the California work week bill could impact employers and employees

 Would the four-day work week help or hurt the workforce in 2023?
-We explain the pros and cons of the AB 2932 bill and its potential effect on businesses and workers in California.
+We explain the pros and cons of the Thirty-Two Hour Workweek Act and its potential effect on businesses and workers in California.

 Benefits of the bill

-Here are some of the benefits you might find if AB 2932 was implemented:
+Here are some of the benefits you might find if the Thirty-Two Hour Workweek Act was implemented:

 Higher employee productivity levels